 I had to focus on what is right, right now.
 My list of 50 things did indeed lift my mood.

 Here’s why I’m sharing this with you.
 When you are speaking with your employees about their customer service approach, be sure to not just focus on what they are doing wrong.

-Focusing on what people do wrong can be important.
+Focusing on what people do wrong can be substantial.
 I realize that.
-But if we’re not careful, we can bring them down, destroy self esteem, or harm our long term relationships with employees.
+But if we’re not careful, we can bring them down, destroy self-esteem, or harm our long term relationships with employees.

 1. Talk to your employees about what they’re doing right.